babashka/sci/doc/fork-state-audit.md

 1. The context environment is an atom containing persistent namespace maps.
    `sci/fork` creates a new atom with the same map value.
 2. A lineage registry maps stable handles to dense slots.
-Var roots and metadata use two slots.
+Var roots and metadata use two slots, with an optional third slot allocated only when a Var gains watches.
+Namespace objects use one metadata slot.
 A self-describing SCI atom carries a hot value slot plus a cold control slot for metadata, validator, and watches.
 Volatiles currently use one registry-routed value slot.
 3. Dynamic binding frames are control state outside the world.
 Active world, binding scope, and frame are consolidated in one execution-state cell.
 On the JVM it is a `ThreadLocal`; on CLJS and ClojureDart it is a process-local